futel/dialplan-functions/doc/DEPLOY.md

 An AWS Certificate Manager certificate should be set up as described in ssl.md.

-Twilio Programmable Voice SIP components should be set up (after this component) as described in twilio-sip-server deploy.md.

-The dialplans.phu73l.net domain should be created with DigitalOcean.
+Domains should be created with DigitalOcean:
+- dialplans.phu73l.net
+- ops.phu73l.net

 # Requirements